 The rise of LLMs has transformed how content is created, optimized, and consumed.
 As search shifts from “explore” to “answer,” understanding the nuances of LLM optimization is critical for staying competitive in an AI-driven world.

-By focusing on conversational, structured, and credible content, and combining these efforts with robust technical optimizations, you can position your content to perform well in both traditional SEO and AI-driven search.
+When you focus on conversational, structured, and credible content, and combine these efforts with robust technical optimizations, you can position your content to perform well in both traditional SEO and AI-driven search.

 Key Takeaways: